-There is every reason to believe that many Firestone immigrants who came after Nicholas are related, so please make yourselves known.
+Many Americans are descendants of related Feuersteins who immigrated after Nicholas, so please make yourselves known.
+The Berg Church Records Abstract on the last page of this site has records of your ancestors in Berg and Thal.
 Firestone or not, give the site a good look over and be sure to leave a message in our guestbook before you leave.

 This website is a work in progress, so check back every now and then to see what's new.

 A LITTLE BACKGROUND.
 According to Feuerstein family legend, the Alsatian Feuersteins descend from three brothers who emigrated from Austria in the 15th century.
 In the 1700s, many Alsatians made their way to America, most of them to Pennsylvania.

 Nicholas (Nickel, Johann Niclaus) Feuerstein was the youngest child of Johannes (Hans) Feuerstein of Thal.
 He was born about 1711 or 1712 (no later), but does not appear in any known records until he witnessed a baptism in the Berg and Thal Parish in 1727.
 On June 13, 1733 he married Catherina Nunnemacher.
 Ten children were born to this couple, nine before leaving France.

 In 1752 the family left Thal and eventually boarded the ship Peggy in Rotterdam.
 On September 24, 1753, the Peggy arrived at the Port of Philadelphia.
 The next day Nicholas and his oldest son, also named Nicholas, took the oath of allegiance to King George II.

 A Johann Feuerstein (not Johannes and not Nicholas) was the first known Feuerstein to settle in America, arriving in Pennsylvania in 1750.
 According to George Ely Russell, Johann "settled in Cocalico Township in Lancaster County, where he died testate in 1801, leaving widow Justina Maria and five children."